Home > Become a Notary > How to Become an Idaho Notary

 Where can I perform notarial acts in Idaho?

-You may perform notarial acts while you are physically anywhere within the geographic borders of the state of Idaho.
+Idaho notaries are authorized to perform notarial acts while physically located anywhere within the geographic borders of the state of Idaho.

 What notarial acts can an Idaho notary public perform?